denten-books/plain-text/3-chapter.md

 of view of the machine.
 Another way to think about machine text would be to describe "images" as one type of "internal data structure" and text as another, more "structured" and "more internal," mode of representation.
-Consider that in the hierarchical document--object model images can contain text, but text cannot contain images.
+Consider that in the hierarchical Document Object Model images can contain text, but text cannot contain images.
 Text, in that sense, lies at the innermost location in series of nested "outer" containers.
-Lacking a model of "comprehension" or "understanding," the document-object model merely posits text as "content" only in the sense of it being the "innermost" object of recognition.
+Lacking a model of "comprehension" or "understanding," the Document Object Model merely posits text as "content" only in the sense of it being the "innermost" object of recognition.

 The "recognition" of characters does not, however, fully capture the variety of